edisonrhuang/Discord-Meeting-Manager/README.md

   Searches all the meetings through keywords be it may the title or the description.

   - **[keyword]**: The keyword the meeting may have.

+## Demonstration Video

+Click here to watch a video demonstration on how to use the core functionalities of the bot: https://www.youtube.com/watch?v=KBCA39-BbQw